WebGL Background Bump Mapping

 (-1,-1) being the bottom right,

 (1,1) being the top right.
-An offset can be applied to the mouse’s modifier, allowing us to position the light off-screen but still have the mouse affect the shading; this can make the effect subtler.
+An offset can be applied to the mouse’s modifier, allowing us to position the light off-screen but still have the mouse affect the shading, making the shading effect subtler.
+I try to push the mouse about 2 units away vertically/horizontally because I think that looks prettier.

 It is very rare that a browser will have a viewport aspect ratio of 1:1.
 The canvas is stretched to the browser viewport dimensions, but internally has a square of aspect 1:1.
 As such, we’d notice stretching on any textures due to this aspect ratio difference.
 So, on draw/resize, the texture coordinates are modulated by the browser’s viewport aspect ratio.
 This results in square textures displaying as they were intended.

-As I was experimenting with the textures, I noticed that a lot of the tiling textures that exist in the wild are non-power-of-two (non-POT) in dimension.
+As I was experimenting with the textures, I noticed that a lot of the tiling textures that exist in the wild are not power-of-two (hereafter, POT) in dimension.
 Furthermore, almost none of the textures are perfectly square.

-WebGL only currently supports power-of-two pixel dimensions, so the image is redrawn using a temporary 2D canvas if it isn’t POT.
+WebGL only currently supports POT pixel dimensions, so the original pattern image is redrawn using a temporary 2D canvas if it isn’t a POT.
 This is fine for getting the texture to simply display, but there are still rescaling problems (mapping an arbitrary rectangle into a perfect square squashes the texture).
 Ultimately, this is due to a deficiency in the simplified model I constructed, but it is easily circumvented: the texture coordinates are further modulated by the texture’s aspect ratio.
-This results in textures of any aspect ratios rendering as the author intended.
+This results in textures of any aspect ratios rendering properly.

 Texture Coordinate Scaling